Ramneek82810/Nim-AI/README.md

 - AI Training: Implements Q-learning to let the AI learn from experience.

--Interactive Mode: Lets users challenge the AI in real-time.
+- Interactive Mode: Lets users challenge the AI in real-time.

 ## 📊 Learning Insights